BhanuSrihridai/Chatbot-for-Postpartum-with-OpenAI-endpoint/README.md

 ## Setup and Installation

-1. **Requirements**: Ensure you have Python and the necessary libraries installed as specified in the requirements.txt file.
+1. **Requirements**: Ensure you have Python and the necessary libraries installed.

 2. **API Key**: Obtain an API key from OpenAI to use their GPT-3.5 Turbo model.